 Affiliations to the Field

-My former orchestras and colleagues have also been connected with collaborations using the baroque clarinet (Siri Hilmen-baroque cello and Chien-Yu Chu-baroque violin from the Bergen Philharmonic Orchestra) and the use of a recording I made with the Bergen Philharmonic Orchestra of Mozart’s Clarinet Concerto in 2012 as a basis for comparison to phrasing evolution.
-Practical research implementations in orchestra have been with the Norwegian Opera Orchestra performing Mozart’s Così fan tutte on boxwood and grenadilla clarinets in separate performances.
-The Iceland Symphony Orchestra was also the debut of the mopane clarinets in orchestra, providing valuable real-world feedback in rehearsals and concert situations.
+My former orchestras and colleagues have also been connected with collaborations using the baroque clarinet (Siri Hilmen, baroque cello, and Chien-Yu Chu, baroque violin from the Bergen Philharmonic Orchestra).
+I also used a recording I made with the Bergen Philharmonic Orchestra of Mozart’s Clarinet Concerto in 2012 as a basis for comparison to my phrasing evolution.
+Practical research implementations in orchestra have been with the Norwegian Opera Orchestra performing Mozart’s Così fan tutte on boxwood and grenadilla clarinets, and with the Iceland Symphony Orchestra, where I debuted the mopane clarinets in orchestra.
+These provided valuable, real-world practice-based artistic research in rehearsals and concert situations.

 2022